Astroworld deaths spur calls for independent review

 Associated Press

-Houston Police Department spokeswoman Jodi Silva declined to comment on questions about whether its close involvement in the event created a conflict or if it considered handing the probe off to an outside agency.
+Houston Police Department spokeswoman Jodi Silva declined to comment on whether the department’s close involvement in the event created a conflict or if it was considering handing the probe off to an outside agency.
 Such decisions are often made in investigations like police shootings.

 “All of the information we have available to put out at this time has been placed out on Twitter,” Silva said.